Skip to content

 Prostaglandin analoguesTurquoise

-A red cap indicates a mydriatic or cycloplegic agent such as atropine or cyclopentolate.
-These drops dilate the pupil and reduce accommodation.
-Counsel patients that red-cap drops can cause light sensitivity and near blur and should not be used as redness relievers or lubricants.
+A red cap indicates a mydriatic or cycloplegic agent such as atropine, cyclopentolate, or phenylephrine.
+These drops dilate the pupil and may reduce accommodation.
+Counsel patients that red-cap drops can cause light sensitivity and near blur and should not be confused with redness relievers or lubricants.

-Why is my prostaglandin cap sometimes clear instead of teal?
+Why is my prostaglandin cap clear or white instead of teal?

 Teal is the standard color for prostaglandin analogs such as latanoprost, but some generic products or preservative-free unit-dose packaging may use clear or white caps and containers.
 If the cap color changes between refills, instruct patients to confirm the drug name and strength on the label before use.

-What is the difference between tan and pink caps?
+What is the difference between tan and pink eye drop caps?

 Tan caps typically identify anti-infective agents such as antibiotics, while pink caps identify topical corticosteroids.
 This distinction is safety-critical because using a steroid instead of an antibiotic on infectious keratitis can worsen the condition.
 Reinforce this difference whenever both classes are prescribed or when a patient is unsure which bottle is which.